-Whenever a person has been detained or apprehended for examination pursuant to Welfare and Institutions Code § 5150 and is found to own, have in his or her possession or under his or her control, any firearm whatsoever or any other deadly weapon, the firearm or other deadly weapon shall be confiscated by the handling officer.
-The firearm or other deadly weapon shall be booked into evidence until further processing.
+Whenever a person has been detained or apprehended for exa mination pursuant to Welfare and Institutions Code § 5150 and is found to own, have in his or her possession or under his or her control, any firearm whats oever or any other deadly weapon, the firearm or other deadly weapon shall be confiscated by the handling officer.
+The fire arm or other deadly weapon shall be booked into evidence until further processing.

-The handling officer shall further advise the person of the below described procedure for the return of any firearm or other deadly weapon which has been confiscated (Welfare and Institutions Code § 8102(a)).
-For purposes of this section deadly weapon means any weapon that the possession of or carrying while concealed is prohibited by Penal Code § 12020.
+The handling officer shall further advise the person of the procedure for the return of any firearm or other deadly weapon which has been confiscated.
+The handling officer will give the person a property receipt for the weapon(s), and the 8102 W&I Advisement form.
+For purposes of this section deadly weapon means any weapon that the possession of or carrying while concealed is prohibited by Penal Code §12020.